liruifengv/create-lint-config/README.md

 ### 2. Use prompt step by step

-You can also pass the `-input / -i` flag to enable more flexible options and generate the configuration you want step by step.
+You can also pass the `--input / -i` flag to enable more flexible options and generate the configuration you want step by step.

 ```bash
 # npm 6.x